tulip-control/tulip-control/doc/install.rst

 Installation
 ------------

-TuLiP works with both Python versions 3.7, 3.8, 3.9.
+TuLiP works with Python 3.
+The Python versions supported are defined as the argument of parameter `python_requires`, within `setup.py`.
 To install with `pip <https://pip.pypa.io/en/stable/>`_ from `PyPI <https://pypi.python.org/pypi/tulip>`_::